carpentries/instructor-training/episodes/01-introduction.md

 > about using computers in research:
 > bottom up, top down, or a mix of both?
 > Is that how you prefer to learn?
 {: .challenge}

-> ## Who Decides?
->
-> In Littky and Grabelle's *[The Big Picture: Education is Everyone's Business][amazon-big-picture]*,
-> Kenneth Wesson wrote,
-> "If poor inner-city children consistently outscored children from wealthy suburban homes on standardized tests,
-> is anyone naive enough to believe that we would still insist on using these tests as indicators of success?"
-> What are examples in your own experience of "objective" assessments that reinforce the status quo?
-{: .challenge}